Luizmontagner/Atlas-Gym/README.md

 #### Navigation

-For the navbar I have used flex box to create a responsive navbar.
+For the navbar I have used Boostrap to create a responsive navbar.
+I have implemented as well the hamburger icon for mobile devices to be more user-friendly.
+In order to navigate more easilty through the site, I have implemented to scroll spy option from bootstrap to let the user exactly know where they are located on the site.
+For this to work properly I have fixed the navbar on the top of the page.

 #### Hero Image

 I have decided to implement a hero image which spreads over 100% width of the screen.
 In order to make the user curious about what follows next, I decided to set the height at 70vh so show a little peek of what comes next.
-I also added a 1px solid black border to highlight the image.
 The image responds well when viewing on desktop, tablet and mobile.

-#### Home Page

 #### Gallery Page

-#### Join Page
+For the gallery I have implemented a carousel using bootstrap so this way the gallery will look good on desktop, tablet or mobile.

+### Contact

+At the contact section I have provided contact and location details on the bottom of the page.
+Below the form there is a submit button which also triggers a modal to open up which gives feedback to the user that the form has been successfully submitted.

 ## Features to be implemented

-- Proper Hamburger button
-- Configure form submission
+- Form Validation
+- Terms and Conditions
+- Online Enrollment
--
+- Booking Classes Online

 [Back to Top](#table-of-contents)